shan-alexander/data-engineering/DATAFORM.md

 ## Introduction

 Many teams and companies are unsure of Dataform's intended use.
-Dataform is for the **Transform** layer in ELT (**e**xtract from api, **l**oad into data warehouse, **transform** into analytics tables for insights, dashboards, etc).
+Dataform is for the **Transform** layer in ELT (**E**xtract from api, **L**oad into data warehouse, **T**ransform into analytics tables for insights, dashboards, etc).
 If we are planning to use Airflow DAGs (GCP Cloud Composer) for handling API calls to ingest data, then we have the full ELT covered (Airflow for Extract and Load, Dataform for Transform).

 Here's an example of how that may look: